Haxstroke1312/ig-tool/README.md

 <br/>

 # SPECIAL THANKS TO:
-	* Code by Ccocot (ccocot@bc0de.net)
+	* Code by Silent ( Insta : Silent_anons )
-	* Fixing and Testing by Putu Syntax
+	* Fixing and Testing by AnonGhost
-	* SGB TEAM REBORN
+	* INTERNATIONAL ORGANIZATION OF " ANONGHOSRT "
-	* BC0DE.NET | NAONLAH.NET - WingKocoli
+	* KDMS Pro Palestine Hacker | AnonGhost - LulzSec
-  * Recode Reupload By X-Mr.R4h1M
+  * DEVELOPE BY  Silent